gammasoft71/xtd/docs/downloads.md

 ## CentOS 7, Debian 9.7, Elementary OS 5.0, Fedora 29, LinuxMint 19.1, openSUSE Tumbleweed, RedHat 7.5 and Ubuntu 19.04 (or later)

-1. Do the following in "Terminal" to Build and install :
+1. Do the following in "Terminal" to Build and install xtd :

 ```shell
 cd xtd_path_name